jas1005/DUNE_ND_GeoEff/README.md

 cd ../bin
 ./runGeoEffFDEvtSim                                                                                # Run program
 ```
 this will produce a root file containing throws and the hadron throw result.

+This output root file will be used to calculate hadron containment efficiency (link?) and subsequent muon NN training (link?).